 The PMNS offspring are now part of a community-based intervention study (ISRCTN 32921044), with the hypothesis that physiological doses ofmicronutrient supplementation during adolescence/young adulthood will improve the birthweight, B12 status, and newborn and childhood body composition in the next generation.39 The cohort members (N=557) were enrolled when they were ~16-18y old, and were randomised to receive either i) B12 2µg, ii) B12 2µg plus multiple micronutrients plus milk protein (MMN), or iii) placebo daily.The intervention is ongoing.
 We will recruit ~50 participants each from the intervention and placebo groups at 22-23y of age.
 We will measure NCD risk markers and stress responses.
-We will test the hypothesis that ‘current micronutrient supplementation is associated with improved cortisol and cardiovascular responses to stress in young adults exposed to maternal nutritional deficiencies.
+We will test the hypothesis that current micronutrient supplementation is associated with improved cortisol and cardiovascular responses to stress in young adults exposed to maternal nutritional deficiencies.

 Assessments (Table 1)

-The Trier Social Stress Test (TSST): is a valid method of ethicallyinducing acute psychological stress, particularly in adolescents.40 The test is based on ‘uncontrollability, unpredictability and social evaluative threat (perception of negative assessment of the self by others)’ for inducing stress.
+The Trier Social Stress Test (TSST) is a valid method of ethicallyinducing acute psychological stress, particularly in adolescents.40 The test is based on ‘uncontrollability, unpredictability and social evaluative threat (perception of negative assessment of the self by others)’ for inducing stress.
 We have previously adapted the TSST modified for children (TSST-C) for use in the Parthenon adolescents, and have shown that it is valid for Indian conditions.41 The TSST involves participants performing 5-minutes each of public speaking and mental arithmetic tasks in front of unfamiliar evaluators (stressor).
 Pre-test and post-test saliva samples will be collected for cortisol assessment.
 Systolic and diastolic blood pressure (BP), cardiac output, stroke volume, heart rate and total peripheral resistance, as measures of autonomic nervous system, will be measured continuously before and during the TSST using a portable hemodynamic monitor (Nexfin, BMEye).
 Acute stress response will be estimated as the change in post-stress cortisol and cardiovascular parameters from pre-test values (baseline).
+These measures form the primary outcome of the study.

+Secondary Outcomes

 Psychological assessments: We will administer standard questionnaires, valid for Indian adults/ adolescents for psychological measures of chronic stress and behavioural assessment.

-1) ,1a commonly used 14-item scale to measure the degree to which situations in one’s life during the past month are appraised as stressful, and gives a measure of chronic stress.
+1) Perceived stress scale,1a commonly used 14-item scale to measure the degree to which situations in one’s life during the past month are appraised as stressful, and gives a measure of chronic stress.

 2) Stressful Life Events Scale is a 40-item scale to assess chronic stress caused by life events among participants in the past one year.42

-3) , a behavioural screening questionnaire for children and adolescents.43
+3) Strengths and Difficulties Questionnaire, a behavioural screening questionnaire for children and adolescents.

-4) Depression and other psychological health issues will be identified using the Patient Health Questionnaire-9 (PHQ-9) and MINI (Mini International Neuropsychiatric Interview).44,45The is a screening questionnaire for depression, and gives a score that measures severity of depression, while MINI is a diagnostic interview schedule for diagnosing depression.
+4) Depression and other psychological health issues will be identified using the Patient Health Questionnaire-9 (PHQ-9) and MINI (Mini International Neuropsychiatric Interview).43,44 The PHQ-9 is a screening questionnaire for depression, and gives a score that measures severity of depression, while MINI is a diagnostic interview schedule for diagnosing depression.

-5) Cognitive function will be assessed in Mysore, and Pune (as part of ongoing follow-up), using Wechsler Adult Intelligence Scale-Fourth Edition - India (WAIS-IVIndia) a widely used standard IQ test designed to measure intelligence and cognitive ability in adults and older adolescents.46In Mumbai, cognitive function has been recently assessed for the SARAS KIDS children using three core tests from the Kauffman’s Assessment Battery and some additional tests.47-49
+5) Cognitive function will be assessed in Mysore, and Pune (as part of ongoing follow-up), using Wechsler Adult Intelligence Scale-Fourth Edition - India (WAIS-IVIndia) a widely used standard IQ test designed to measure intelligence and cognitive ability in adults and older adolescents.45 In Mumbai, cognitive function has been recently assessed for the SARAS KIDS children using three core tests from the Kauffman’s Assessment Battery and some additional tests.46-48